Skip to main content

 The Citizenship Test: What It Tests and Who Takes It

-The test is usually a written multiple-choice test but could also take the form of an interview with a citizenship officer.
-The test consists of 20 questions.
-You must answer at least 15 correctly (75%) to pass.
-You have 45 minutes to complete it.
+The exam usually takes the form of a written multiple-choice test.
+In some instances, an officer might conduct an interview instead.
+The test consists of exactly 20 questions.
+To pass, you must answer at least 15 correctly, which is a 75% score.
+You will have 45 minutes to complete the entire exam.

 Who Must Take the Test

-The following are exempt from the citizenship test:
+Certain individuals do not need to sit for the exam.
+The following groups are exempt from the citizenship test:

 How to Prepare: Suggestions from Discover Canada

-- Ask a friend or family member to help you practise answering questions about Canada
+• Ask a friend or family member to quiz you on Canadian history and symbols

-- Call a local school, college, community centre, or immigrant-serving organization to ask about citizenship preparation classes
+• Contact a local school, college, or community centre to find citizenship preparation classes

 The Application Process